Meander (film): Plot

-Suddenly, the ceiling opens up and she begins to float upward into a bright light.
+As Lisa sobs in despair, the ceiling opens up and she begins to float upward into a bright light.
 She wakes up outside on a rock under a bright blue sky.
 Her foot is healed.
 Nina appears before her.
-Lisa asks her if she has died.
-Nina tells Lisa that her body died many times, but she is safe now.
+Lisa asks if she is dead.
+Nina tells her that her body died many times (the corpses she encountered in the tunnels were those of her previous iterations) but that she is safe now.
 Lisa asks her what she is supposed to do.
-Nina says "Live".
+Nina says, "Live".

-The camera pans up, revealing that they are in a beautiful alien landscape.
+The camera pans up, revealing that they are on a beautiful alien planet.